-Case 2 is a better test case because even though the reference application behaves incorrectly, we only take it as a guideline, do further research and write the expected behavior as per the anticipated correct functionality.
+Case 2 is a better test case because even though the reference application behaves incorrectly, we only take it as a guideline, do further research and write the expected behavior as per the expected correct functionality.

-Bottom line: Application as a reference is a quick shortcut but it comes with its own perils.
+Bottom line: Application as a reference is a quick shortcut, but it comes with its own perils.
 As long as we are careful and critical, it produces amazing results.

 #3) Multiple Conditions in one case

-Once again, let’s learn from Example.
+Once again, let’s learn from an Example.

-Take a look at the below test steps: The following are the test steps within one test for a login function.
+Look at the below test steps: The following are the test steps within one test for a login function.

 a.
 Enter valid details and click Submit.

 b.
-Leave Username field empty.
+Leave the Username field empty.
 Click Submit.

 c.
 Leave the password field empty and click Submit.